-The HRA screening and following appropriate assessment highlight a potential impact pathway from the draft Partnership Plan agendas for action supporting tourism and new affordable housing on the water quality of the Solent designations and the River Avon SAC.
+The HRA screening and following appropriate assessment highlight a potential impact pathway from the Partnership Plan priorities supporting tourism and new affordable housing on the water quality of the Solent designations and the River Avon SAC.

 Natural England's guidance on achieving nitrate neutrality in the Solent region (June 2020) sets out the methodology for calculating a nitrate budget for proposals, as well as providing details of potential mitigation measures.
 Development in the River Avon catchment to the west of the New Forest is similarly affected by water quality issues and is required to demonstrate it is 'phosphate neutral'.
 Competent authorities from across the Solent and River Avon catchments are also working together to address these issues.